Installing and Configuring PASW

 - To use the

-cftag as the deployment name in your PASW metrics, enable the Use “cf” as deployment name in emitted metrics instead of unique name checkbox.
+cftag as the deployment name in your PASW metrics, select the Use “cf” as deployment name in emitted metrics instead of unique name checkbox.
 By default, this checkbox is disabled, and the metrics are emitted with the BOSH deployment name of your PASW tile.

 Note: Enable the Use “cf” as deployment name in emitted metrics instead of unique name checkbox only if it is required for backward compatibility with previous versions of PCF.